server-os/server-image/src/node-bunyan/README.md

 # Current Status

 Solid core functionality is there.
-Joyent is using this for a number of production services.
+ServerOS is using this for a number of production services.
 Bunyan supports node 0.6 and greater.
 Follow
 <a href="https://twitter.com/intent/user?screen_name=trentmick" target="_blank">@trentmick</a>
 for updates to Bunyan.